 Juniper is a slow growing shrub that can develop into a tree of about 12 meters.
 The shape of the bush depends on the soil in which it is rooted.
 In good conditions it becomes conical and large, on poor soil it becomes squat and wide, growing to about 5 meters high.

-The bark is rough and gnarled.
+The bark is rough and knotty.
 The tree is heavily branched with brown bark on the older wood and reddish bark on the younger wood.
 The needles are 4 to 20 mm long, pungent and grey-green when young and softer, scaly as they age.
-They can be found on the branches in bunches of 3, placed verticillate or decussate, and each needle has a white stripe on the topside.
+They can be found on the branches in bunches of 3, placed verticillate and decussate, and each needle has a white stripe on the topside.

-The juniper is protected.
+Juniper is protected.
 If you encounter one in the wild, you should therefore not plunder it.
 If you want to use this plant regularly, plant it in your garden.
 Make sure you buy the right kind.
 Only the communis is usable.

-The juniper was traditionally considered a sacred plant.
+Juniper was traditionally considered a sacred plant.
 It was used as incense in temples.
 Later, juniper also got an important role in church rituals, for example as a palm Easter branch.
 That’s the reason the berries are still called Holy Berries, Holy Beer or Weihbeeren in some parts of northwestern Europe.
 The buds were often sprinkled on the floor in temples and later churches, probably because of the nice smell.

-and view all our hidden content
+and view hidden content